Redis Caching Architecture & Invalidation Fundamentals

 Invalidation Mechanics and Consistency Guarantees

 Cache invalidation remains one of the most persistent challenges in distributed systems.
 The fundamental tension lies between data freshness and system throughput.
 Time-to-live (TTL) expiration offers a passive, predictable mechanism for cache decay, while explicit invalidation provides deterministic freshness at the cost of additional write operations and potential race conditions.
-Engineers must weigh these trade-offs carefully, as outlined in TTL vs Explicit Invalidation.
+TTL vs Explicit Invalidation covers these trade-offs in depth.

-Explicit invalidation in Redis 7+ should leverage UNLINK instead of DEL to perform asynchronous, non-blocking key deletion.
-This prevents event loop stalls during high-throughput invalidation bursts.
-For multi-key invalidation, Lua scripts guarantee atomicity and prevent partial state exposure:
+Explicit invalidation in Redis 4.0+ should prefer UNLINK over DEL to perform asynchronous, non-blocking key deletion.
+For multi-key invalidation, Lua scripts guarantee atomicity and prevent partial state exposure.
+Because KEYS scans the entire keyspace and blocks the server, co-locate a user's keys on one slot with a hash tag (e.g., user:{1234}:*) and run the script per shard:

 -- invalidate_user_data.lua

--- NOTE: the KEYS command scans a single node's keyspace, so co-locate a user's
+-- KEYS command scans a single node's keyspace; use hash tags so all of a

 local keys = redis.call('KEYS', 'user:' ..
 ARGV[1] .. ':*')